Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Of course, dogs and cats are two species, and exotic pets include hundreds of species, so it is true that together, they form a bigger disease threat compared to two species, as a higher number of unique vectors increase the variation of pathogens.
 This is just common sense.
 All animals should be judged on a species-specific basis instead of what ‘groups’ they are assigned to.

-Nearly all anti-exotic pet legislation always specifically name PUBLIC SAFETY as the reason for banning species.
-Animal rights groups do not care about the safety of humans, and if they did, they would take up interest in other matters regarding public safety and health.
+Nearly all anti-exotic pet legislation always specifically cites PUBLIC SAFETY as the reason for banning species.
+Animal rights groups do not care about the safety of humans, and if they did, they would take up an interest in other matters regarding public safety and health.

 It doesn’t take a rocket scientist to realize that public safety is always employed as a ruse so anti-pet groups can get their way.